-Address: Rue de Lausanne 154, 1202 Genève, Switzerland
+Address: Centre William Rappard, Rue de Lausanne 154, 1211 Geneva 21, Switzerland

 Stakeholder group: International and regional organisations

-WTO Members have negotiated and agreed upon rules regulating international trade, fostering transparency and predictability in the international trading system.
-The main agreements are the Marrakesh Agreement Establishing the WTO, the General Agreement on Tariffs and Trade (GATT); the General Agreement on Trade in Services (GATS); and the Agreement on Trade-related Aspects of Intellectual Property Rights (TRIPS Agreement).
+WTO members have negotiated and agreed upon rules regulating international trade, fostering transparency and predictability in the international trading system.
+The main agreements are the Marrakesh Agreement Establishing the WTO, the General Agreement on Tariffs and Trade (GATT), the General Agreement on Trade in Services (GATS), and the Agreement on Trade-related Aspects of Intellectual Property Rights (TRIPS Agreement).

 Digital policy issues

-The WTO agreements cover a broad spectrum of trade topics, including some related to e-commerce, which has been on the WTO’s agenda since 1998 when the ministers adopted the Declaration on Global Electronic Commerce.
+WTO agreements cover a broad spectrum of trade topics, including some related to e-commerce, which has been on the WTO agenda since 1998 when the ministers adopted the Declaration on Global Electronic Commerce.
 The Declaration instructed the General Council to establish a Work Programme on electronic commerce.
 In that Declaration, members also agreed to continue the practice of not imposing customs duties on electronic transmissions (the ’moratorium’).
 The Work Programme provides a broad definition of e-commerce and instructs four WTO bodies (Council for Trade in Goods; Council for Trade in Services; TRIPS Council; and the Committee on Trade and Development) to explore the relationship between WTO Agreements and e-commerce.
 The Work Programme and the moratorium on customs duties on electronic transmissions have been periodically reviewed and renewed.
-At its recently concluded 12th Ministerial Conference (MC12) in June 2022, WTO members agreed to reinvigorate the Work Programme and continue the moratorium until the Twelfth Ministerial Conference.
-In addition, members agreed to have structured discussions on all trade-related topics of interest brought forward by members, including on the scope, definition, and impact.
+At its recently concluded 12th Ministerial Conference (MC12) in June 2022, WTO members agreed to reinvigorate the Work Programme, particularly in line with its development dimension, and to intensify discussions on the moratorium, including on its scope, definition, and impact.
 Furthermore, members agreed to extend the moratorium on customs duties on electronic transmissions until MC13 (2).

 Information Technology Agreement (ITA-I and ITA-II)